Maatrika-P/Flan-T5-Exploration-With-T5-small-Fine-Tuning/README.md

 2. Explore the `Codes` directory to understand the project code and use cases.
 3. Use the `Datasets` directory to access the original and preprocessed data.
 4. Check the evaluation scores in the `Evaluation Scores` directory for performance insights.
+5. Find more details in the `SMA_Final_Report` regarding evaluated scores and the datasets used

 ## Usage 🧾